 In July 2012, MasterCard, Visa, and several other credit card companies concluded a case against them that was initiated by retailers who claimed that these credit card companies set swipe fees in an anti-competitive manner.

 Although retailers originally wanted swipe fees (these normally range from 1½ to 3 percent) on credit cards lowered by banks, the settlement would instead allow retailers to recover the checkout fees by passing the charge on to consumers.
-This settlement took effect on 27 January 2012, and it will not affect purchases made with debit cards.
+This settlement took effect on the 27th of January 2012, and it will not affect purchases made with debit cards.
 Retailers who would like to adopt this surcharge will have to inform consumers of the charge.
 Also, the fee will have to appear on the receipt as its own line item.

 So Which Retailers are Implementing this Charge?

 Large retailers such as Target find the settlement disagreeable and will continue bearing the costs incurred by credit card processing.
 Retailers have also pointed out that checkout fees are prohibited in a number of states, including Connecticut, Kansas, Florida, California, Maine, Colorado, Oklahoma, Texas, New York, and Massachusetts.
 The number of credit card transactions carried out in these states amounts to 40% of the US total.
 It has also been noted that it will be difficult for retailers to distinguish premium credit cards (which have the highest fees) from all the others.
 On top of that, it is also relevant that in order to implement surcharges, a number of expensive and time-consuming measures have to be taken.
 And if that’s not enough, the surcharge itself will be subject to its own swipe fees, thereby increasing the sum of fees collected by credit card companies.